 The hot springs are located in the most idyllic setting for relaxation, with each thermal spring ranging in various temperatures anywhere from 36 degrees celsius to 40 + degrees.

 The health benefits of the springs healing waters has been practiced by both asian and eastern european cultures for generations.

 Peninsula hot springs deals

-The Mornington Peninsula hot springs offer about 8 different types of package deals for guests wanting to indulge a little further beyond the normal Turkish bathing options.
+The Mornington Peninsula hot springs offer 8 different types of package deals for guests wanting to indulge a little further beyond the normal bath house options.

-Their most expensive package comes in at around $595 per person and includes an 180 minute botanical journey of facials, hair and scalp treatment, relaxation massage as well as your choice of breakfast, lunch or dinner.
+Their most expensive package comes in at around $595 per person and includes an 180 minute botanical journey of facials using essential oils, hair and scalp treatment and a relaxation massage before you sit and decide what you’ll eat for breakfast, lunch or dinner.

-You’ll also be able to indulge in the spa dreaming centre bathing and bath house geothermal bathing with included towels, robes and locker hire included.
+You’ll also be able to indulge in the spa dreaming centre bathing and geothermal bathing with included towels, robes and locker hire.